For Better or For Worse by Lynn Johnston for August 03, 2018

 8. Missing large

-kimodb Premium Member about 6 years ago
+kimodb Premium Member over 6 years ago

 I think, bittersweet…